Montgomery Knight: World War II

-In the early 1940s, Georgia Tech was one of thirteen schools were part of a New Deal National Youth Administration / Army Air Corps war preparation program to double the number of pilots in training.
+In the early 1940s, Georgia Tech was one of thirteen schools that were part of a New Deal National Youth Administration / Army Air Corps war preparation program to double the number of pilots in training.
 Montgomery Knight was in charge of Georgia Tech's participation; 90 additional students enrolled in the program that year.
 Knight was also involved in some of the only early wartime-related research at Georgia Tech in 1941, focusing on helicopters.
-The war would vastly accelerate the amount of research performed at Georgia Tech, particularly for the aeronautics faculty: in particular, research was performed on the "autogyro" designed by Knight; and the school's air tunnel was used ten to twelve hours a day under contract by variety of aircraft companies.
+The war would vastly accelerate the amount of research performed at Georgia Tech, particularly for the aeronautics faculty: in particular, research was performed on the "autogyro" designed by Knight; and the school's air tunnel was used ten to twelve hours a day under contract by a variety of aircraft companies.

 On February 15, 1942, The Atlanta Constitution ran an article predicting the atomic bomb; Knight's comments in the article were based on his knowledge of Uranium-235.
 Shortly after the article was published, FBI agents "[descended] upon the campus ... and closeted themselves with Knight for a long session in his office".